- Colorado maintains a list of eligible surplus lines insurers. (See Other Comments Section #3.)

 “This policy does not meet the statutory requirements of this State’s financial responsibility laws.
 It does not provide liability coverage for bodily injury and property damage.”

-The provisions of section 10-5-101.5 (1)(b), C.R.S. shall apply to policies of property and casualty insurance issued or delivered in this state by an unauthorized insurer affording coverage only on property located temporarily or permanently, or operations conducted temporarily or permanently outside the boundaries of the United States of America, its territories or possessions when the policy is placed by licensed property and casualty producers or brokers of this state, who shall remain responsible for verifying that the insuring company is licensed or authorized by the appropriate regulatory bodies to transact the business of insurance in that jurisdiction, and contains the following disclaimer:
+The provisions of section 10-5-101.5 (1)(b), C.R.S. shall apply to policies of disability, property and casualty insurance issued or delivered in this state by an unauthorized insurer affording coverage only on property located temporarily or permanently, or operations conducted temporarily or permanently outside the boundaries of the United States of America, its territories or possessions when the policy is placed by licensed property and casualty producers or brokers of this state, who shall remain responsible for verifying that the insuring company is licensed or authorized by the appropriate regulatory bodies to transact the business of insurance in that jurisdiction, and contains the following disclaimer:

 “This policy is issued by an insurance company that is not regulated by the Colorado Division of Insurance.
 The insurance company may not provide claims service and may not be subject to service of process in Colorado.
 If the insurance company becomes insolvent, insureds or claimants will not be eligible for protection under Colorado insurance law.”